AdobeDocs/cc-everywhere/src/pages/guides/tutorials/workflow-tethering.md

 ## Next steps

 Congratulations!
 You've completed the advanced Workflow Tethering tutorial and built a sophisticated, modular architecture for complex Adobe Express integrations.
-You can now try to add new workflow transitions using the established patterns, for example, Generate Image → Full Editor.
+You can now try to add new workflow transitions using the established patterns.

 ## Need help?